nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Enters another interface where you can configure your workout plans and save them for the week.

-Format: ```planner```
+Example Command: ```planner```

 ### Within your fitness planner
 Click [here](UG_features/planner.md) to learn more about using our planner feature.

 ## Saving the data

-FitnessDuke data are saved in the hard disk automatically after any command that changes the data.
+User data files are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually. :-)

-## Editing the data file

-FitnessDuke data are saved as a JSON file [JAR file location]/resources/data.json.
 Advanced users are welcome to update data directly by editing that data file.
 **Caution: If your changes to the data file makes its format invalid, FitnessDuke will discard all data and start with an empty data file at the next run.**

+## Resource data

+FitnessDuke's exercise data are saved as a JSON file within the jar package.
+Please do not unpack the jar file and modify its contents and attempt to re-jar it.
+We will not guarantee the promised features if the jar file is tampered.

 ## FAQ